mark-durbin-ucf/git-novice/_episodes/04-changes.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons would make for interesting tides, if the planet had oceans
 ~~~
 {: .output}